worldline/vuejs-training/docs/ecosystem/README.md

 [Nuxt](http://nuxtjs.org/) is the SSR framework of reference for Vue.js.
 It provides routing based on the source files and directories, and provides a seamless switch between server-side rendering and client-side taking control after initial render.

-## End of exercices - do what you want
+## End of exercises - do what you want

 - Test some tools that interest you
 - Using the UI framework of your choice, beautify your web application :)